Please review the following commonly asked questions, especially when you are organizing your classes and before your advising appointments:

 Still Having Questions?

 - Who is my academic advisor?
 You can find your academic advisor’s name on Spire on the Student Center page (at the bottom right-corner of the page).
-If no name is mentioned there, then you need to contact the BCT Program Director or the BCT Chief Undergraduate Advisor.
+If no name is mentioned there, then you need to contact the BCT Chief Undergraduate Advisor or the Program Director.

 - Check out the CNS College’s FAQ page or browse their webpage.

 - Who do I contact if I need to talk to the Academic Dean?
-Associate Dean Martha Baker or Associate Dean Jack Wileden will be happy to help you.
+Any of the CNS Associate Deans will be happy to help you.
 You can find them at 220 Morrill II Science Center.
 Make an appointment online or call them: 545-1969

 - Is there more specific guidance for all of this?
 Yes, there is the official Academic Regulations handbook.
 You can also always check with your advisor or the Registrar’s office.